simplex-chat/simplex-chat/simplex-messaging.md

 recipientKey = encoded
 ```

-If the connection is created successfully, the server must send `conn` responce
+If the connection is created successfully, the server must send `conn` response
 with the recipient's and sender's connection IDs:

 ```abnf